OpenNMT/nmt-wizard/README.md

 FLASK_APP=main.py flask run [--host=0.0.0.0]
 ```

-Here are the are the available routes.
+Here are the available routes.
 Also see the next section

 #### `GET /service/list`